crev-dev/cargo-crev/cargo-crev/src/doc/glossary.md

 An optional part of a *Review*, announcing a significant problem present in a given package version.

-Very similiar to *Advisory*.
+Very similar to *Advisory*.
 It's generally better to prefer *Advisories*, except for cases in which the problem does not have a solution available yet.

 ### *Level*